-The vision is to raise the standards of private renting, deliver a mix of 236 homes for the Royal Docks, an area currently undergoing significant regeneration, and greatly improve access to the popular Thames Barrier Park for the wider community.
+The vision was to raise the standards of private renting, deliver a mix of 236 homes for the Royal Docks, an area currently undergoing significant regeneration, and greatly improve access to the popular Thames Barrier Park for the wider community.
 The development includes apartments for private rent, affordable rent and shared ownership, office and retail space and dedicated residents’ internal and external amenity space synonymous with the Build to Rent ethos.

 The former visitors’ car park for Thames Barrier Park had been underutilised since the opening of Pontoon Dock DLR Station in 2005 and the GLA, as the landowner, brought the site to market through the London Development Panel in early 2014.